 - a) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment.
 The Company has maintained proper records showing full particulars of intangible assets. - b) All Property, Plant and Equipment have been physically verified by the management at reasonable intervals and no material discrepancies were noticed on such verification.
-In our opinion, the frequency of physical verification is reasonable having regard to the size and nature of its business. - c) The Company do not own any immovable property. - d) No revaluation of the property, plant and equipment or intangible assets has been done by the done by the company during the year. - e) No proceedings have been initiated or are pending against the company for any Benami Property - ii. a) The company is engaged in the service sector and the company does not have any physical inventory. - b) Sub clauses (b) of Para (ii) of the order is not applicable to the company. - iii.
-In our opinion and according to the information and explanations given to us, the Company has made investment of INR 80,000/- thousands in its subsidiary company, Propedge Valuations Private Limited and same is in compliance with Section 186 of the Companies Act, 2013.
-Other than that the company has not made any other investments, provided any guarantee or security, or granted any loans or advances in the nature of loans, secured or unsecured, to companies/ firms/ Limited Liability Partnerships or any other parties during the year, therefore other points para 3(iii) of the order are not applicable. - iv.
+In our opinion, the frequency of physical verification is reasonable having regard to the size and nature of its business. - c) The Company do not own any immovable property (other than properties where the company is a lessee and the lease agreement are duly executed in favour of the lessee) Accordingly clause 3(i) (c) of the Order is not applicable. - d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, plant and equipment (including Right-of-use assets) or Intangible assets or both during the year. - e) There are no proceedings initiated or pending against the company for holding any Benami Property under the Prohibition of Benami Property Transaction Act 1988 and the rules made thereunder. - 2. a) The company is engaged in the service sector and the company does not have any physical inventory.
+Accordingly, clause 3(ii) (a) of the Order is not applicable to the company. - b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the company has not been sanctioned any working capital limits at any point of time of the year.
+Accordingly, clause 3(ii)(b) of the Order is not applicable to the Company. - iii.
+In our opinion and according to the information and explanations given to us, the Company has made investment of Rs.
+80/- thousands in its subsidiary company, Propedge Valuations Private Limited and same is in compliance with Section 186 of the Companies Act, 2013.
+Other than that the company has not made any other investments, provided any guarantee or security, or granted any loans or advances in the nature of loans, secured or unsecured, to companies/ firms/ Limited Liability Partnerships or any other parties during the year.
+Accordingly, provisions of clauses 3(iii)(a) to 3(iii)(f) of the Order are not applicable to the Company. - iv.
 In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of section 185 and 186 of the Act, with respect to the loans, investments, guarantees and securities. - v.
 In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from public within the meaning of sections 73 to 76 of the Act.
-Accordingly, reporting under para 3(v) of the order is not applicable. - vi.
-As per sub section (1) of section 148 of Companies Act, 2013, the company is not required to maintain cost records. - vii. (a) The Company is generally regular in depositing undisputed statutory dues including Income Tax, Provident Fund, Employee's State Insurance though there has been a slight delay in depositing the Goods and services tax and Professional Tax. - (b) According to the information and explanations given to us, there are no amounts in respect of statutory dues which have not been deposited with the appropriate authorities on account of any dispute except details below - ne of the tatute Nature of dues Amount (₹ in Thousand) Period to which amount relates Forum where dispute is pending ne Tax Act, 1961 TDS Default- Prior years 9 Prior Years TDS- Traces
+Accordingly, clause 3(v) of the Order is not applicable. - vi.
+According to the information and explanations given to us, the Central government has not prescribed the maintenance of cost records under section 148(1) of the Act for the services provided by the Company.
+Accordingly, clause 3(vi) of the Order is not applicable.